 Many classes are back to fully in-person learning, but there is still a wealth of virtual coding resources kids can explore.
-For hybrid classes, students who cannot attend in person, and those looking to reinforce their classroom experiences, virtual robots are a perfect supplement.
+For hybrid classes, students who cannot attend in person, and those looking to reinforce their classroom experiences, virtual coding robots are a perfect supplement.
 These online platforms allow teachers to facilitate high-quality STEAM experiences for students, even when they're not using a physical robot.
-So, we've compiled this list of virtual coding solutions that go along with some of our favorite EdTech tools.
+Most of these tools allow students to practice coding outside of the classroom, and some even come with digital version of the robot's best accessories!
+We've compiled this list of virtual coding solutions that go along with some of our favorite EdTech tools.

 Dash's Neighborhood

-At the top of the list of virtual STEM solutions is Dash’s Neighborhood from Wonder Workshop.
+At the top of the list of virtual coding robots is Dash’s Neighborhood from Wonder Workshop.
 Using this online platform, students can create Blockly programs that control the actions of a virtual Dash onscreen.
 Designed for increasing accessibility and to help kids keep their coding skills sharp, Dash’s Neighborhood has many similarities to the real thing.
-With the virtual version of the robot, children can test their programs while practicing and perfecting their code along the way.
+With the virtual version of the robot, children can test their programs while practicing and perfecting coding skills along the way.
 It also means that teachers can incorporate all the creative elements that make the Dash Robot so engaging—now, they’re just doing it entirely online.

 Students can access the Dash’s Neighborhood environment through Wonder Workshop’s Class Connect platform.
 Educators just need to create or log in to a Class Connect account, which comes included in the Wonder Workshop bundles.
 Once logged in, they can create classes and individual student profiles used for assigning lessons and tracking progress remotely.
 That Blockly editor for the virtual Dash is accessible through Class Connect, and through the Dash’s Neighborhood platform itself.